Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 • Laparoscopic colectomy for Crohn’s disease or ulcerative colitis

-• Polypectomy for large benign polyps
+• Polypectomy for large benign growths

 7. Colorectal Surgery (Laparoscopic)